adnbal89/AlzAgCase/README.md

 If token is null or empty then user is not logged in.

-- 2. Login Screen (LoginActivity and LoginViewModel)
+2. Login Screen (LoginActivity and LoginViewModel)

 Simply includes user and password fields.
 When Login Pressed:
-		tryLogin(username,password) is executing repository.doLogin(username,password),
+		tryLogin(username,password) is executing repository. doLogin(username,password),
-inside doLogin() :  username and password credentials encodeded and Authorization header produced.
+Inside doLogin() :  username and password credentials encodeded and Authorization header produced.
 Then request to api to receive auth token is made with Authorization and Accept headers using Retrofit.
 LoginResponse is returned from the API and I immediately save this token to LocalStorage (SharedPreferences).

 If Api does not send an exception, then LoginStatus.Succes(token) is sent to LiveData so activity observes that value and checks “status” and directs to MainActivity if token received, shows error snackbar otherwise.

-- 3. Main Screen (MainActivity : contains OrdersFragment and OrderDetailsFragment) Has 2 Fragments and controls the fragment flow via navGraph.
+3. Main Screen (MainActivity : contains OrdersFragment and OrderDetailsFragment) Has 2 Fragments and controls the fragment flow via navGraph.

 3.1.
 OrdersFragment
 This fragment send a request to OrderRepository to receive Orders List and show the data inside a recyclerView.
 Every recyclerview item is clickable, when clicked an item in the list,  OrderDetailsFragment is attached controlled via navigation component.
 The navigation also carries the relevant OrderData information (parcelable).

 In retrofit, I assume that state=50 is the available orders so I added filter to state while requesting data from API.
 Also I receive order date as “updated_at” data and show it on the fragment.